Creation of an inflationary universe out of a black hole: Abstract

 \section{Abstract}

-We investigate the effect of a black hole as a nucleation cite of a false vacuum bubble based on the Euclidean actions of relevant configurations.
-As a result we find a wormhole-like configuration may be spontaneously nucleated once the black hole mass falls below a critical value of order of the Hubble parameter corresponding to the false vacuum energy density.
-As the space beyond the wormhole throat can expand exponentially, this may be interpreted as creation of another inflationary universe in the final stage of the black hole evaporation.
+We discuss a two-step mechanism to create a new inflationary domain beyond a wormhole throat which is created by a phase transition around an evaporating black hole.
+The first step is creation of a false vacuum bubble with a thin-wall boundary by the thermal effects of Hawking radiation.
+Then this wall induces a quantum tunneling to create a wormhole-like configuration.
+As the space beyond the wormhole throat can expand exponentially, being filled with false vacuum energy, this may be interpreted as creation of another inflationary universe in the final stage of the black hole evaporation.

 Inflation in the early universe provides answers to a number of fundamental questions in cosmology such as why our Universe is big, old, full of structures, and devoid of unwanted relics predicted by particle physics models \cite{Sato:2015dga}.
-Furthermore, despite the great advancements in precision observations of cosmic microwave background (CMB) radiation, there is no observational result that is in contradiction with inflationary cosmology so far \cite{Ade:2015lrj,Hinshaw:2012aka}.
+Furthermore, despite the great advancements in precision observations of cosmic microwave background (CMB) radiation, there is no observational result that is in contradiction with inflationary cosmology so far \cite{Akrami:2018odb,Hinshaw:2012aka}.

-Inflationary cosmology has also revolutionalized our view of the cosmos, namely, our Universe may not be the one and the only entity but there may be many universes.
+Inflationary cosmology has also revolutionized our view of the cosmos, namely, our Universe may not be the one and the only entity but there may be many universes.
 Indeed already in the context of the old inflation model \cite{Sato:1980yn,Guth:1980zm}, Sato and his collaborators found possible production of child (and grand child...) universes \cite{KSato:1981ptp,KMaeda:1982plb,KSato:1982plb}.

-Furthermore, if the observed dark energy consists of a cosmological constant $\Lambda$, our Universe will asymptotically approach the de Sitter space which may up-tunnel to another de Sitter universe with a larger vacuum energy density \cite{Hawking:1981fz,Lee:1987qc,Phys.Rev.D76.103510} to induce inflation again to repeat the entire evolution of another inflationary universe.
+Furthermore, if the observed dark energy consists of a cosmological constant $\Lambda$, our Universe will asymptotically approach the de Sitter space which may up-tunnel to another de Sitter universe with a larger vacuum energy density \cite{Hawking:1981fz,Lee:1987qc,Phys.Rev.D76.103510,Phys.Rev.D.57.2230,Oshita:2016oqn} to induce inflation again to repeat the entire evolution of another inflationary universe.
 In such a recycling universe scenario, the Universe we live in may not be of first generation, and we may not need the real beginning of the cosmos from the initial singularity \cite{Phys.Rev.D.57.2230}.